gacastro/roll-rover-roll/README.md

 ## Considerations
 While the API has been developed, the following considerations were taken:
 * The input commands from Nasa is a string delimeted by `,`.
 In other words, needs to respect this format `F,B,R,L,B,F,F,F`.
+* The api's do not have any kind of authentication/authorization mechanism
+* The Rover instance is set as singleton in order to persist its position between requests.
+  * This inevitably forced all other services to be singletons but as they do not maintain state, it's a "safe" configuration
+  * Also decided on the singleton assuming there will **be only one rover NASA operator** meaning one request at a time.
 * The grid is set to be 10x10 in order to see the wrapping functionality in action.
 * Obstacles are distributed as displayed bellow

 ![](./grid-and-obstacules.png)

 ## Future Improvements
+In order to complete the exercise withing a reasonable amount of time, some tasks were left undone.
+With more time these are some of the tasks we should achieve:
+* The size of the grid and where obstacles are positioned should be changed via an endpoint.
+As NASA gathers more intel about the planet it will be required to update the rover with them
+* Secure the API by using Oauth2.
+This would include integrating an Identity Manager as well.
+* If the API would grow to an extent that we would start using the Coordinates object in more collections, specially if used as a key, we should then have it implement the equality and comparison interfaces
+* As the amount of requests grows we'd have to change the Rover from a singleton because we'd have race conditions.
+* Add a logger to the application for at least non-successful responses.
+At the moment only the client has the details as to why the API response is not successful.
+* Add an exception handling middleware rather than having a try catch per controller action.
+Since there is only one action, try catch is enough.
+* Explore other variations the input can have in order to have a more resilient API